 All fibres having a practically unlimited or infinite length are called filaments.
-Filament fibers are continuous (long) fibre.
+Filament fibres are continuous (long) fibre.
 It may be natural like silk or synthetic like Nylon.
-Filament fibres are measured in yards or meters.
+Filament fibres measured in yards or meters.
 Silk, in filament form, is reeled from cocoons.
-Man-made fibres of a chemical composition, liquid nature are forced through spinnerets, hardened and produced into continuous filament strands of a determined length.
+Human-made fibres of chemical composition, liquid nature is forced through spinnerets, hardened and produced into continuous filament strands of a determined length.

 When filament fibres cut into staple fibres, large spinnerets with many openings used.
 The filament fibres grouped into a bundle referred to as tow and then cut into the desired staple length.
 Line or low human-made fibres manufactured in continuous strands of any desired length.
 The tows cut into staple lengths or flocks based on specific end-use.
 See Staple fibre and Microstructure fibre.